TheAcharya/MarkersExtractor/README.md

 2. Place the latest pre-compiled binary with the folder.
 3. Within that folder, create two more additional folders, **Render** and **Output**.
 4. **Render** is where you place your `fcpxml(d)` and media files.
 Make sure your `fcpxml(d)` and media file have identical filename. **Output** is where your **Marker Data Set** will be generated.
 5. Create a file using any text editor.
-Name script file with extension `.sh`
+Name the script file with extension `.sh`
 6. Copy and paste this syntax into the file, where **xxx** is the name of of your user directory and **zzz** is the name of your `.fcpxmld` file.

 ```bash